Hair Loss Medication in Singapore Guide – Oral Minoxidil & Finasteride

 FAQ

-Technically, Minoxidil does not stop hair loss.
-Instead, it actively promotes the growth of hairs by causing hairs in a resting state (telogen phase) to shed and replace them with new hairs in the growing phase (anagen phase).
+Note: Minoxidil causes hairs in a resting state (telogen phase) to shed and replace with new hairs in the growing phase (anagen phase).

 Because of this, rapid hair loss can occur initially but this is a temporary effect that happens as the resting hairs shed.
 Once they are replaced with hairs in the growing phase, you will notice thicker, fuller hair.